cjratcliff/ml-compiled/docs/activations.rst

 """"
 ReLU
 """"
 Rectified Linear Unit.
-The non-saturating activation function f(x)=max{0,x} where x is the input to the neuron.
+The non-saturating activation function :math:`f(x)=\max{0,x}` where x is the input to the neuron.

 The fact that the gradient is 1 when the input is positive means it does not suffer from vanishing and exploding gradients.
 However, it suffers from its own 'dying ReLU problem' instead.

 The Dying ReLU Problem
 When the input to a neuron is negative, the gradient will be zero.
 This means that gradient descent will not update the weights so long as the input remains negative.
 A smaller learning rate helps solve this problem.
-The Leaky ReLU and the Parametric ReLU (PReLU) attempt to solve this problem by using f(x=max{ax,x} where a is a small constant like 0.1.
+The Leaky ReLU and the Parametric ReLU (PReLU) attempt to solve this problem by using :math:`f(x=max{ax,x}` where a is a small constant like 0.1.
 However, this small gradient when the input in negative means vanishing gradients are once again a problem.

 `Rectified Linear Units Improve Restricted Boltzmann Machines, Nair and Hinton (2010) <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.165.6419&rep=rep1&type=pdf>`_